Bacterial growth measurements on a microplate reader

 Bacterial growth stages

 The life of bacteria can be divided into different stages of growth followed by a period of decline (Fig. 1).6 Three main phases are typically defined for growth when a small number of bacteria are introduced into a new growth medium or environment.
 In the lag phase, bacteria adapt to their new surroundings through metabolic and other changes, but they do not undergo cell division.
 In the exponential phase, bacteria begin to divide by binary fission and the population size doubles at a consistent rate specific to the bacterial species and environmental conditions.
 As mentioned earlier, the doubling time varies but is short for most bacteria and occurs within 20-60 minutes.
 After a period of rapid growth, proliferation typically hits a wall as environmental constraints like depletion of nutrients kick in.
 The equilibrium point, where cell division matches the rate of cell death, eventually gives way to a death phase.
 In some bacteria, mechanisms like spore formation or the ability to form biofilms can change the dynamics of the growth and death phases.Fig.
 1: Microbial growth curve.
 Typical course of the number of microorganisms in a batch culture.The division into different life phases is a useful starting point to investigate bacteria.
 These controlled phases are most clearly observed under controlled laboratory conditions, but this framework has also proven useful to make research breakthroughs.
 Bacteria are extremely diverse and show considerable versatility in metabolism and genetics.
-The concept of growth phases can be mapped to their metabolism and different phases of genetic regulation.
+The concept of growth phases can be mapped to their bacterial metabolism and different phases of genetic regulation.
 This is a way to look at enzyme synthesis and energy production, for example, during lag and exponential phases of growth.

 Factors influencing bacterial growth